HaiL-DS/DS5100-finalproject/README.md

 ```

 ## API description: A list of all classes with their public methods and attributes.
 Each item should show their docstrings.
 All parameters (with data types and defaults) should be described.
 All return values should be described.
 Do not describe private methods and attributes.

-#### 1. Die Class
+### 1. `Die` Class
 Represents a die that can have any number of sides with customizable weights.

-Methods:
+- **Methods**:
-__init__(sides=np.arange(1,7))
+  `__init__(sides=np.arange(1,7))`
   Initializes the die with sides (default: a six-sided die) and assigns equal weights to all sides.
-Parameters:
+    - Parameters:

-sides: A NumPy array of distinct values representing the die faces.
+         - sides: A NumPy array of distinct values representing the die faces.
-Raises:
+    - Raises:
-TypeError: If sides is not a NumPy array.
+         - TypeError: If sides is not a NumPy array.
-ValueError: If sides contains duplicate values.
+         - ValueError: If sides contains duplicate values.

-change_weight(face, weight)
+  `change_weight(face, weight)`
   Updates the weight of a specific side of the die.
-Parameters:
+    - Parameters:

-face: The face of the die to modify.
+         - face: The face of the die to modify.
-weight: The new weight (must be numeric).
+         - weight: The new weight (must be numeric).
-Raises:
+    - Raises:
-IndexError: If face is not a valid side.
+         - IndexError: If face is not a valid side.
-TypeError: If weight is not numeric.
+         - TypeError: If weight is not numeric.

 roll_die(n=1)
 Rolls the die n times and returns the results as a list.
 Parameters: